 Alternative Afternoon – Switch Art for Football!
 You could skip the art museums and visit one of the world’s most elite football stadiums instead.

-Berbabeu is the home stadium of Real Madrid and is one of the most elite football stadiums in the world.
-Step inside to learn the history of the club and the stadium at the interactive museum before visiting the press room, the presidential box and the changing rooms, before making your way down the tunnel and onto the benches before standing on the sidelines.
+Bernabeu is the home stadium of Real Madrid and is one of the most elite football stadiums in the world.
+Step inside to learn the history of the club and the stadium at the interactive museum before visiting the press room, the presidential box, and the changing rooms, before making your way down the tunnel and onto the benches before standing on the sidelines.

 Toledo is a magnificent walled city where medieval Arab, Jewish, and Christian cultures can all be seen.
 Visit the historical mosque, admire the Gothic cathedral, see the Alcazar and pass through the Moorish Mudejar style city gates the separate the old town from the new.

 How to get to Toledo from Madrid